ReeceHarding/tb2/public/data/timeback-whitepaper.md

 # The Concept of TimeBack

 The **TimeBack** model is a revolutionary approach that enables students to excel at academics in just 2 hours daily.
 Powered by AI-personalized learning apps and Guides in place of teachers, this model adapts to each student's needs and pace, ensuring they're challenged at the right level and given the right kind of support.
-With adaptive AI technology pinpointing exactly what students know and don’t know, they achieve mastery over concepts at least 2x faster.
+With adaptive AI technology pinpointing exactly what students know and don't know, they achieve mastery over concepts at least 6x faster.
 This opens up 4 hours for pursuing passions and developing crucial life skills, which motivates them to look forward to learning.

 ---